We’re Hiring!

-The individual will be supervised by Dr. Kelly Darnell and will be based at USM’s Gulf Coast Research Laboratory (GCRL) in Ocean Springs, MS. GCRL was established in 1948 and is one of the oldest and largest marine labs in the Gulf of Mexico with 200+ faculty, staff, and students and state-of-the-art research facilities that support USM’s designation as an R1 University.
+The postdoctoral researcher will be supervised by Dr. Kelly Darnell and based at GCRL in Ocean Springs, MS. GCRL was established in 1948 and is one of the oldest and largest marine labs in the Gulf with 200+ faculty, staff, and students and state-of-the-art research facilities that support USM’s designation as an R1 University.
+Ocean Springs is a charming coastal town known for its vibrant art community, restaurants, beaches, and quaint downtown.

-Interested candidates should email a cover letter, CV, and contact information for three references to Dr. Kelly Darnell (Kelly.Darnell@usm.edu) by December 20, 2024 for full consideration.
+Interested candidates should email a cover letter, CV, and contact information for three references to Kelly Darnell (Kelly.Darnell@usm.edu).

 Prospective students